coderGirlSu/CA-Full-Stack-App/README.md

 ## R4: User Stories

-### The first version of user stories
+### User stories

-- As a user, I want to be able to register, log in and log out to the app, so that I can see and manage my own group or friends.
+- As a user, I want to be able to register, sign in and sign out to the app, so that I can see and manage groups and friends.

 - As a user, I want to be able to send messages and receive messages, so that I can chat with my friends.